emojicode/emojicode.github.io/src/reference/specification.md

 integers are constructed by reading 2 or 4 bytes respectively.
 These integers are stored in Little-Endian in the bytecode file.

-Every bytecode file is contains a single [File](#header) structure as top level data structure.
+Every bytecode file is defined by a single [File](#header) structure as top level data structure.
 All structures are described below.

 ### File